shmuz/far_plugins/Macros/scripts/far-bisect/readme.txt

   ║ Known good build .....           ║ Known good build (e.g. 3456).
 May be left empty (see Note 1).
   ║ Known bad  build .....           ║ Known  bad build (e.g. 4567).
 May be left empty (see Note 1).

-  ║ Internet                         ║ Use/don't use Internet for downloading Far builds.
+  ║ Internet: (•) None ( ) FFI       ║ Use Internet for downloading Far builds.
-  ║ (•) None ( ) Wget ( ) Luasec     ║ Don't use / Use wget.exe / Use LuaSec library
+  ║           ( ) Wget ( ) Luasec    ║ Options: Don't use / Use FFI / Use wget.exe / Use LuaSec library

   ╟──── Install: ────────────────────╢
   ║ [x] 1 Default.farconfig          ║ Copy file Default.farconfig to the tested %FARHOME% directory.